BrianDanaher1/FosterCare_Project/README.md

 ![NeuralNet](https://raw.githubusercontent.com/mathemacode/FosterCare_Project/master/Neural_with_Crime.PNG) </br>

+Once this neural network was done (error was only 4.5%), I knew that I had enough data to make accurate predictions with for the "weight" (the success factor).

 # Results: Random Forest on Removal Data
 Once again, incredible results with the RF model using R.  This time, different characteristics show up that were in the ML_Removals df created by the removals programs.
 Lots of good insights here.  </br>

 ![RF_with_RemovalData](https://raw.githubusercontent.com/mathemacode/FosterCare_Project/master/RF_result_RemovalData.PNG) </br>

-If I just use the newer removal data in the ML frame to make the prediction for case success:
+If I just use the newer removal data in the ML frame to make the prediction for case success to see how it ranks:

 ![RF_only_RemovalData](https://raw.githubusercontent.com/mathemacode/FosterCare_Project/master/RF_result_RemovalDataOnly.PNG) </br>